demisto/content/Packs/McAfee-TIE/Integrations/McAfee-TIE_V2/README.md

 3. Client private key (`client.key` file)
 4. Broker list properties file (`brokerlist.properties` file)

+**Important**: These are the actual certificates, not request certificates.

 <a name="set-file-instruction"></a>To use the `tie-set-file-reputation` command, you need to authorize the client (Demisto) to run the command.
-Follow the [instructions](https://xsoar.pan.dev/docs/reference/integrations/mc-afee-dxl#how-to-create-the-rsa-key-pair) to do so.
+Follow the [instructions](https://opendxl.github.io/opendxl-client-python/pydoc/marsendauth.html) to do so.
 In step #4, instead of selecting **Active Response Server API**, select **TIE Server Set Enterprise Reputation**.

 ### Dependencies (Python packages)
 You don't need to install the packages, they are included in the Docker image.
   - DXL Client [documentation](https://opendxl.github.io/opendxl-client-python/pydoc/dxlclient.client.html)
   - DXL TIE Client [documentation](https://opendxl.github.io/opendxl-tie-client-python/pydoc/dxltieclient.client.html)

 ## Configure McAfee Threat Intelligence Exchange V2 on Cortex XSOAR

 1. Navigate to **Settings** > **Integrations** > **Servers & Services**.